LynnTaka/certified_preowned_processor/README.md

  - ALU will be required to perofrm operations on the data provided to it

 5. Sign Extension Unit
+- Takes an input of a 16-bit wide value to be extended to 32-bits.
+- Simply replicates the most-significant bit of the original field until reached the desired field width.

 6. Data Memory:
 - load data memory using ReadMem function